Nhoya/MycroftAI-RCE/README.md

 ## _Notes_

 - `open xterm` was needed because my test Linux environment had a DE installed, on a remote server the commands will be executed directly on TTY so this step is not nesessary.
 - The skill branching had a [big change](https://mycroft.ai/blog/skill-branching-18-02/) and now some skills are not (yet) available (autogui is one of them) but this is not the real point.
 Mycroft has skills to interact with domotic houses and other services that can still be manipulated (the lack of imagination is the limit here).
-The vulnerability rediseds in the lack of authentication for the ws.
+The vulnerability lies in the lack of authentication for the ws.

 ## Affected devices